Breaking the Cycle : Understanding the Flow of Generational Trauma - Part 1

 Cultural Inheritance

-Trauma is not only inherited through genetics and learned behaviors—it also influences the way our family and communities function.
-When a cultural society has endured events such as war, displacement (gentrification), natural disasters, or other ongoing hardships, they develop collective ways of surviving that get passed down like family recipes, except these "recipes" are for coping with pain.
+Trauma is not only inherited through genetics and learned behaviors; it also shapes how our families and communities operate.
+When a culture has experienced significant events, such as war, displacement (like gentrification), natural disasters, or ongoing hardship, it develops collective survival strategies.
+These strategies get handed down like treasured family recipes, only instead of food recipes, they are recipes for coping with pain.

 Epigenetic Change: When Genes Respond to Experience